charlie-volpe/base-web-project/README.md

 * state_obj.js is base code to use for state mechanics made with objects. (@chris_deleon's feedback)
 * oops.js is base code for an object that shows construction and inheritance.
 * class.js is base code for a class that shows construction and inheritance.

+## WIP
+* sprite.js - will be some base code for a animating sprite